bclins/bclins.github.io/spring24/cs480/notes.md

 * The agent does not know the transition function or the rewards.
 * When we program a Q-learning model, we actually need to simulate the agent moving around the environment.
 So we need to randomly determine the next state $s'$ based on the current state $s$ and action $a$.
 This is different than when we solved MDPs, because we never randomly generated states then.
 * Some MDPs do not have final states.
-Then you can still use the Q-learning algorithm without step 5.
+Then you can still use the Q-learning algorithm without the final step.
 You'll just stay in episode 1 forever.
 In order for a Q-learning algorithm with only one episode to converge, you will need to set the discount factor $\gamma$ to be a number strictly less than 1.

 The parameters $\epsilon$ and $\alpha$ are hyperparamters.
 They don't change what the underlying MDP is, but they do affect the rate at which the AI learns.
 It can be hard to predict in advance what values of the hyperparameters to choose.
 Sometimes a little trial and error is a good idea.